Amalfi-Festival/amalfi-festival-org/faq.md

 : We recommend you leave most electrical appliances at home.
 All accommodations (hotels and hostel) provide hair dryers.
 The use of irons is restrictrd due to fire hazards.
 Electric water boilers are strictly prohibited.
 Please note you will need a transformer  current as well as an adaptor plug to fit into the wall outlet (Adaptors can be found locally in hardware stores if you forget or lose yours).

 What kind of internet service is there in the town?
-: All accommodations have wireless service.
+: All accommodations have wifi.
 The service can sometimes be inconsistent due to the position of the town between the mountains and the sea.

 What kind of laundry facilities are there?
 : There are two laundromats in the center of town plus there is a dry cleaners that will do basic laundry (cost determined by weight) but it can take several days.
 Many people do handwash in their sinks.